 Looking ahead, projections indicate that the unemployment rate is expected to remain well below the 75-year average, suggesting stability rather than a spike in job losses.

-Although job losses are tough for individuals and their communities, the expected mild increase in unemployment isn’t likely to lead to a significant number of foreclosures or a crash in the housing market.
+Although job losses are challenging for individuals and their communities, the expected mild increase in unemployment isn’t likely to lead to a significant number of foreclosures or a crash in the housing market.

 Does a Recession Automatically Mean Falling Home Prices

 It’s a common misconception that home prices always fall during a recession.
-Home Buyers and Sellers are concerned if a Recession Crash the Housing Market.
-However, historical data shows that home prices actually appreciated in four of the six last recessions since 1980.
+Home Buyers and Sellers are concerned that a Recession could Crash the Housing Market.
+However, historical data shows home prices have appreciated in four of the six last recessions since 1980.
 This demonstrates that economic slowdowns do not necessarily result in declining home values.

 Unlike the 2008 scenario—where a surplus of homes and a flood of distressed properties caused prices to plummet—today’s market conditions are quite different.
 A dramatic crash is unlikely with a limited housing supply, even if prices adjust slightly.
 If you want to view a foreclosed property in Metro Detroit, you can now access the multiple listing service.
 Check it out🤩

-Take control of your home-buying journey with direct access to our Multiple Listing Service (MLS) through our unique bridge access feature.
-Dive into detailed, real-time graphs and trends, and explore home prices across different cities and price ranges at your own pace.
-Curious about recent selling prices?
+Take control of your home-buying and home-sellingjourney in Metro Detroit with direct access to our Multiple Listing Service (MLS) through our unique bridge access feature.
 You’ve got access to up-to-date sold data, too.
-Skip the headlines and get the facts straight from the source.
-And if you’re wondering what your home is currently worth in today’s market, Click Here for an instant report.
+Skip the negative headlines and get the facts straight from the source.
+A video is provided to help you learn how to use the MLS.
 Start exploring now and make informed decisions with ease!

 What a Recession Means for Mortgage Rates

-Typically, mortgage rates tend to decrease during economic slowdowns as the Federal Reserve cuts interest rates to encourage spending and stimulate the economy.
+Typically, mortgage rates decrease during economic slowdowns as the Federal Reserve cuts interest rates to encourage spending and stimulate the economy.
 This leads to more affordable mortgage rates, creating opportunities for homebuyers.

 Currently, mortgage rates have been volatile, mainly reacting to high inflation, with rates fluctuating above 7%.
 If a recession occurs, we might see rates dip below these levels, although the days of 3% rates are probably gone.